 Asbury Automotive Group (ABG) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from Asbury Automotive Group as it approaches its next earnings report date.
-On that day, Asbury Automotive Group is projected to report earnings of $8.88 per share, which would represent year-over-year growth of 89.74%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.99 billion, up 81.87% from the prior-year quarter.
+Investors will be hoping for strength from Asbury Automotive Group as it approaches its next earnings release.
+On that day, Asbury Automotive Group is projected to report earnings of $5.96 per share, which would represent year-over-year growth of 27.35%.
+Our most recent consensus estimate is calling for quarterly revenue of $3.86 billion, up 76.05% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Asbury Automotive Group.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Asbury Automotive Group.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.79% higher.
-Asbury Automotive Group is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.84% lower within the past month.
+Asbury Automotive Group is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Asbury Automotive Group is holding a Forward P/E ratio of 5.1.
-For comparison, its industry has an average Forward P/E of 6.69, which means Asbury Automotive Group is trading at a discount to the group.
+In terms of valuation, Asbury Automotive Group is currently trading at a Forward P/E ratio of 4.69.
+This valuation marks a discount compared to its industry's average Forward P/E of 6.24.

-Investors should also note that ABG has a PEG ratio of 0.28 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Automotive - Retail and Whole Sales industry currently had an average PEG ratio of 0.41 as of yesterday's close.
+Investors should also note that ABG has a PEG ratio of 0.25 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Automotive - Retail and Whole Sales stocks are, on average, holding a PEG ratio of 0.37 based on yesterday's closing prices.

 The Automotive - Retail and Whole Sales industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 17, putting it in the top 7% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 28, which puts it in the top 12% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.